Help! My Horse has Gastric Ulcer Symptoms. What to do?

 Horses are evolutionarily continuous eaters, and their stomachs are designed for this and are prepared to continuously consume small amounts of roughage.
 For this reason, gastric acid (HCl) is permanently produced so that the digestion process does not come to a halt.

 Nowadays, the husbandry and feeding of horses has changed a lot.
 Less free movement and small amounts of roughage as well as irregular feeding times, intensive training, unloved box neighbours, a heterogeneous group composition on the pasture and much more can cause stress for some horses.
+Implementing proper husbandry and feeding practices is crucial for preventing gastric ulcers in horses.

 Veterinarians often say that stress-related overproduction of gastric acid is the main cause for a gastric ulcer.
 Gastric acid per se is not a bad thing.
 The horse's stomach is dependent on gastric acid because it plays an important role in digestion.
 On the one hand, it moistens the food pulp and prepares the food for further digestion, and on the other hand, it also kills bacteria in the feed.

 But as always, the dose makes the poison!
-The horse cannot handle with a permanent overproduction of stomach acid.
+The horse cannot handle a permanent overproduction of stomach acid.
 If there is too much acid in the stomach, it spills around like a small lake and damages the squamous mucous membrane.
 Especially when trotting and cantering, horses show discomfort and signal pain.
 That is why you should never ride your horse on an empty stomach.

 Stress has also another influence: the cortisol level is increased during stress, which leads to a reduced blood supply to the stomach lining, which thus has a reduced resistance and cannot regenerate quickly enough.
 An irritation of the gastric mucosa in turn causes the horse pain, which further stresses the horse.
 This creates a kind of vicious circle.
 Stress should therefore be avoided as much as possible in the horse's environment.